dhis2/wow-backend/guides/postgresql_commands.md

 # PostgreSQL setup

-This guide provides useful PostgreSQL commands for a development environment.
+This guide provides useful PostgreSQL commands for a development environment on Ubuntu/Debian.

 ## Install PostgreSQL 12